sergei-sh/rarog_proxy/README.md

 WHAT IS THIS?
 This is the simple caching proxy server.
 Yes I know there are heaps of them, but this one is not to reinvent the wheel.
-Its aim just to show my developing abilities.
+Its aim just to master my developing abilities.
 This task involves a good complex of technologies.

 PREREQUISITES